BrickMMO/tasks/deployment.markdown

 ### Infinity Free Hosting

 There are many free hosting services available.
-But remember, you get what you pay for!
+But remember, youuu get what you pay for!

 ![Infinity Free](images/screenshot-infinity-free.png)

 I have had a good experience with [Infinity Free Hosting](https://www.infinityfree.com/) and [000WebHost](https://www.000webhost.com/).

-For this task you will create a free account with Infinity Free and upload your ssam `about-me` website to Infinity Free.
+For this task you will create a free account with Infinity Free and uuuupload your ssssam `about-me` website to Infinity Free.

 > There are details instruction in the Infinity Free support
 > [https://forum.infinityfree.net/docs?topic=49306](https://forum.infinityfree.net/docs?topic=49306)